NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 How to remove a relatively big disposable adapter from the two tiny transducers after use?

-When the sensors become smaller, it also means the disposable adapter becomes relatively much bigger as seen in this below picture.
+s become smaller, it also means the disposable adapter becomes relatively much bigger as seen in this below picture.
 When trying to remove the disposable adapter from the transducers, it is difficult to separate the two because of the latching mechanism.
 A small size transducer means anything that latches onto it must be even smaller.

 It is not easy to separate the disposable adapter from the Cap-ONE transducers after use

 When removing disposable adapter from the mini sensors, users tend to just pull from the cables and this action quickly weakens the joint holding the sensors and cables.
 The action will cause stress to the two joints and quickly degenerate the performance of the transducers.
+This means the transducers are unlikely to last.

 Users just doing the inevitable

-Shown below is another TG-900P etCO2 kit set (order code P903) that makes semi-quantitative CO2 measurements; the TG-901T3 kit set (order code P906) is the same thing using a different connection plug.
-The medical devices from same manufacturer that uses semi-quantitative etCO2 kit sets for patient CO2 waveform monitoring have Life Scope patient monitors, Vismo patient monitors, Cap-STAT OLG-2800, CardioLife defibrillators and Neurofax EEG machines etc.
+Shown below is another TG-900P etCO2 kit set (order code P903) that makes semi-quantitative CO2 measurements on a traditional mainstream CO2 sensor.
+The TG-901T3 kit set (order code P906) is the same thing but using a non-coded connection plug.
+The medical devices from same manufacturer that make use of semi-quantitative CO2 kit sets for patient CO2 measurements and waveform include:

-Nihon Kohden semi-quantitative etCO2 kit sets
+Nihon Kohden semi-quantitative CO2 kit sets with traditional mainstream transducer

-To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase, the measurement duty cycle is as shown.
-This means semi-quantitative CO2 measurements are not made continuously.
+To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase.
+The important point is there is a measurement duty cycle and it is as shown; there is no way to know the actual CO2 measurements during the inspiration phase because CO2 measurements are not made.

-Semi-quantitative means there is a duty cycle, and measurement is not continuous
+Semi-quantitative means there is a duty cycle, and measurements are not continuous

 Semi-quantitative measurement is also of low-accuracy type, performed using one IR detector instead of the usual two to save cost.
 This is reflected in the measurement tolerance.